bormaley999/Udacity_Machine_Learining_NanoDegree/Udacity_Machine_Learining_NanoDegree/imbD Sentiment Analysis/README.md

-# Udacity Machine Learning NanoDegre Project 1 | imbB Sentiment Analysis Project using RNN based on PyTorch
+# Udacity Machine Learning NanoDegree Project 1 | imbB Sentiment Analysis Project using RNN based on PyTorch

 The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.